rocketgate/rocketgate-php-sdk/README.md

 to migrate your project to PHP 7.2 or greater to avoid security breaches (refer to PHP Supported Versions [here](https://www.php.net/supported-versions.php)).

+This library supports Composer and Namespaces and thus is NOT backwards compatible with our old (legacy) PHP sdks: https://github.com/rocketgate/rocketgate-php-legacy-sdk

 ## Installation using composer

 Install with composer (available on packagist.org):